FFTAI/fftai.github.io/docs/rocsserverinstall.md

 * **|:** Pipe operator.
 It takes the output (script content fetched by `wget`) and passes it as input to the next command.
 * **bash:** Command that executes the content received from `wget` as a Bash script.
 It essentially runs the installation script.

+!> The installation directory `.rocs_server1.3.0` is hidden.
+If you are in a terminal, you can use the `ls -a` command to display it.
+If you are in the file manager, you can use the **Ctrl+H**  keyboard shortcut to display it. or use the file manager GUI to display the hidden folders by go to the **top-right hamburger menu → Show hidden files**.

 ### Introduction to the Installation Script `install.sh`

+!> This section is provided for your reference.
+The entire installation process has already been completed by the bash script downloaded via curl or wget in the preceding steps.

 ```